chili-chips-ba/openXC7-TetriSaraj/README.md

 **<h3> TetriSaraj Intro </h3>**

-For our <i>TetriSaraj</i>, the pieces (<i>tetrominoes</i>) are sliding in from from the sides, in the random fashion, so leaving less time to think about approach and strategy.
-While our pieces are <i>"falling"</i> horizontally from both sides, one at the time, the logic is otherwise the same as ordinary Tetris, and the objective is to complete vertical lines by filling them with <i>tetrominoes</i>.
+In our <i>TetriSaraj</i>, the pieces (<i>tetrominoes</i>) are entering the field from the sides, in the random fashion, so leaving less time to think about approach and strategy.
+While our pieces are <i>"falling"</i> horizontally from both sides, one at the time, the logic is otherwise the same as ordinary Tetris.
+The objective is to complete vertical lines by filling them with <i>tetrominoes</i>.

   <img width="408" alt="tetrisaraj" src="https://github.com/chili-chips-ba/openXC7-TetriSaraj/assets/113244867/ceb74ee9-2ee2-461a-ab3f-e279f34bf71e">

 **<h3> Development Methodology </h3>**

 There are two main parts of our solution: HW and SW.
-To save time, and in the spirit of FPGA parallism, we've worked on them in parallel.
+To save time, and in the spirit of FPGA parallism, we've worked on both in parallel.

-The first development track was the construction of Basys3 SOC with soft-core CPU, complemented with our special, simple, yet capable <i>Mega-Character (MC) Video Controller</i> for game visualization.
+- The first development track was the construction of Basys3 SOC with soft-core CPU, complemented with our special, simple, yet capable <i>Mega-Character (MC) Video Controller</i> for game visualization.
 This work was undertaken by the HW (Verilog RTL) group within our team.

-At the same time, the SW group was working out the game algorithm in the comfortable <i>WinOS PC Visual Studio</i> setting, where the hi-res graphic output was emulated on a low-res terminal, as illustrated in the image below:
+- At the same time, the SW group was working out the game algorithm in the comfortable <i>WinOS PC Visual Studio</i> setting, where the hi-res graphic output was emulated on a low-res terminal, as illustrated in the image below:

   ![image](https://github.com/chili-chips-ba/openXC7-TetriSaraj/assets/113244867/146a804c-dc82-46a3-8c0f-a984b1f0f3dc)

-When the logic of our game was fully worked out, we've switched to integration activities.
-Integration in this context is the merge of SW and HW track.
+When the logic of our game was fully worked out, we've switched to <b>integration</b> activities.
+>Integration in this context is the <b>merge of SW and HW track</b>.

+**<h4> Simulation </h4>**

+Other than this terminal emulation of the Game Logic, we opted out of logic simulation.
+Even the hardware team found it more productive to validate the Video Controller directly on the board, using test patterns much simpler than the final game, which they wrote in 'C', indepedently from the software team.

+The hard-core digital design puritans may declare it as a bad practice, and may even bring Formal into the fray.
+We would counter them with: <i>Welcome to the world of full field programmability!</i> Joking aside, it was the nature and low complexity of the problem at hand that allowed us to take this shortcut:
+- CPU was already proven, through both dynamic and static methods, taken as-is from the libary
+- Our brand new Video Controller design was a straight datapath, without large inter-connected FSMs, and without significant exceptions.

+**<h4> Code Porting </h4>**

-Porting to the bare-metal RISC-V was a sizeable part of this integration and merging effort.
+Porting from WinOS and to the <b>bare-metal RISC-V</b> was a sizeable part of our integration and merging effort.

 To expedite the software iterations without having to rebuild the entire FPGA, we've developed a simple, robust and platform-agnostic own method for CPU program uploads <b>via UART</b>.
 That's a notable departure from the two typical approaches used in most other projects:
   - <b>via JTAG</b>, directly into internal FPGA BRAM:
      > Not possible due to lack of openXC7 support for BSCANE2 Xilinx component
   - indirectly, into external <b>SPI Flash</b>, which CPU boot code then copies to on-chip BRAM
      > Not possible with Basys3, due to shortsightedness of board designers, coupled with openXC7 lack of support for STARTUPE2 Xilinx component

 The beauty of our CPU code download method is that it's fully portable across FPGA vendors and boards -- It's without inherent dependencies on the special, vendor-specific IP.

-Other than this terminal emulation of the Game Logic, we opted out of logic simulation.
-Even the hardware team found it more productive to validate the Video Controller directly on the board, using test patterns much simpler than the final game, which they wrote in 'C', indepedently from the software team.

-The hard-core digital design puritans may declare it as a bad practice, and may even bring Formal into the fray.
-We would counter them with: <i>Welcome to the world of full field programmability!</i> Joking aside, it was the nature and low complexity of the problem at hand that allowed us to take this shortcut -- The CPU was already proven, through both dynamic and static methods, taken as-is from the libary, and our brand new Video Controller design was a straight datapath, without large inter-connected FSMs, and without significant exceptions.

 **<h3> Game Logic </h3>**